-- Tall towers on larger sites should be slender and well proportioned. - Perimeter style buildings of between 6-8 storeys should be permitted where the lots have a greater frontage of 24 metre with 0 metre side setbacks for party walls with no windows, to allow for the efficient redevelopment of sites. - Building height controls should allow for generous 7 metre floor to ceiling heights for ground level showroom uses.
-This additional height would allow for small mezzanine levels to be incorporated. - Retain street edge alignment and active frontages at the corner of Eden Street at Forest Road. - A front setback of 3 metre is required, unless a specific setback is recommended.
+- Tall towers on larger sites should be slender and well proportioned. - Provision of high quality residential amenity in terms of privacy and built form by complying with SEPP 65 - Design Quality of Residential Apartment Development, side and rear setbacks must follow built form separation standards as outlined in Part 2F Building Separation as outlined in the Apartment Design Guide. - Side setbacks are to include deep soil zones and appropriate landscaped treatment. - Building height controls should allow for generous 7 metre floor to ceiling heights for ground level showroom uses along the Princes Highway.
+This additional height would allow for small mezzanine levels to be incorporated. - Retain street edge alignment and active frontages at the corner of Eden Street at Forest Road. - A front setback of 3 metre is required, unless a specific setback is recommended in 4.1 Building Setback of this chapter.